mare-imbrium/hackercli/README.md

 # Hackercli

+UPDATE: 2016-03-19 - due to changes in reddits RSS and some changes in HackerNews, this was no longer working.
+I have modified the code so it works.
+I am now using nokogiri.
+However, I am still not getting comment url and comment count.
+Am working on this.

 Uses hacker news RSS (bigrss) and reddit news RSS to print titles, article url, comments url, and any other information provided.
 May be used as a filter for other commands.